REPORT UNSAFE LASER LIGHT SHOWS

 Contacting the U.S. government

-The following is from a November 2021 FDA presentation, regarding how to report unsafe shows:
+The following is from a November 2021 FDA presentation to ILDA, regarding how to report unsafe shows:

 Here is a clickable link: https:www.fda.gov/medical-devices/reporting-allegations-regulatory-misconduct/allegations-regulatory-misconduct-form